nimaytenzin/hh_frontend/README.md

 # Zhichar Data collection app and dashboard

-A project for data collection and display for COVID-19 efforts
+A data collection application with Dashboard adaptable for display of spatial information.
+Currently it is being used for display of COVID-19 spread in Bhutan Spatially

 ## Development server